ananaso/ananaso/README.md

 #### I sometimes write code and like to dream about doing it at work someday.

+🔭 I’m currently working on my [GM writeups for a D&D Campaign](https://github.com/ananaso/GMNotes_CurseOfStrahd)

-🌱 I’m currently learning Rust and Scottish Gaelic
+🌱 I’m learning Rust

 🤔 I’m looking for help with reaching a conversational level in German